smartcontracts/simple-optimism-node/README.md

        OP_GETH__SYNCMODE=full
        DATADIR_PATH=<path to your migrated datadir>
        ```
-* Full archive node (provides historical execution and
+* Historical archive access (historical execution and state access, e.g.
-  state access (e.g. `eth_call`, `eth_getBalance` ... etc for all blocks back
+  `eth_call`, `eth_getBalance` ... etc for pre-L2 blocks)
-  to genesis)
+   * Requires access to an L1 archive node, this can be achieved in one of 3 ways:
+     * An existing L1 archive node datadir can be configured and an L1 node
+       will be launched using that datadir
+     * An empty datadir can be configured and an L1 archive node will be launched
+       and sync using that datadir.
+Note that it will be some time till the L1
+       node will be able to serve state queries
+     * An L1 archive node URL can be configured
+   * Example config adjustments:
+     * ```
+       HISTORICAL_RPC_DATADIR_PATH=<path to datadir> or OP_GETH__HISTORICAL_RPC=<historical rpc node endpoint>
+       ```
+* Full archive node with all states from genesis stored:
    * A datadir migrated from an L1 node (this does not need to be an archive datadir)
-   * A historical RPC node configured
    * Full sync configured
-   * Archive mode configured
+   * Historical archive access configured (see above)
    * Example config adjustments:
      * ```
-       NODE_TYPE=full
        OP_GETH__SYNCMODE=full
        DATADIR_PATH=<path to your migrated datadir>
-       HISTORICAL_RPC_DATADIR_PATH=<path to your L1 archive datadir> or OP_GETH__HISTORICAL_RPC=<historical rpc node endpoint>
+       HISTORICAL_RPC_DATADIR_PATH=<path to datadir> or OP_GETH__HISTORICAL_RPC=<historical rpc node endpoint>
        ```

-Note that snap sync and full sync nodes (the first two options above) can be run with archive mode enabled but they will only store archive states from:
-* The point where snap syncing completes, for a snap sync node.
-* The point where a full sync starts, for a full sync node.

-See [Obtaining a migrated L1 datadir](#obtaining-a-migrated-l1-datadir) for instructions on obtaining a migrated L1 datadir.
+See [Obtaining a migrated L1 datadir](#obtaining-a-migrated-l1-datadir) for
+instructions on obtaining a migrated L1 datadir.